Morris County Library > Deaf Resource Center

 - TTY units

 All items have a 14-day loan period, with a one-time renewal.
-All items are available to Morris County library card holders, or via an ALA form for patrons with out-of-county library cards.
+All items are available to Morris County library card holders, or via Open Borrowing for out-of-county library cards.
 All items are only available via in-person pick-up.
 (Morris County does not ship any AV hardware.)
 The most frequently-used items are:

 - Hearing Helper Personal FM System: a transmitter and receiver.
 Person wearing the receiver can use a neckloop or headphones.